vnkrtv/markov-chain-text-editor/README.md

 ## Description

-Web application for editing text documents with support for intelligent typing based on relevant search in Elasticsearch.
+Web application for editing text documents with support for intelligent typing based on relevant search in Elasticsearch(>7).

 ## Installation